 echo $data["registrar"] . " - created " . $data["created"];The most common workflows that benefit from programmatic WHOIS access.
 Free tier covers most of them comfortably.

+One subscription covers WHOIS, DNS, SSL, subdomains, email security, and the bundled /lookup.
 Billed monthly via RapidAPI.
-Same pricing across all endpoints (WHOIS, DNS, SSL, subdomains, email security, and the bundled /lookup).
 Cancel anytime.

 Quick answers to the things developers usually ask before integrating.